Campervan Tech & Electrics

 That's the real divide here.
 The Zeliox Neo 4000 and the Clayton Power LPS II are all-in-one units, with the battery, the inverter, the chargers and the brains in a single case.
 Victron is the opposite philosophy: a kit of separate components you design into a system.
 None of the three is simply "best."
 They're answers to different questions, and the trick is knowing which question is yours.

-You'll find all three out in the wild, incidentally.
-Converters like Taylored fit a Clayton in their smaller campers, offer the Zeliox as an upgrade, and build their big Offtrax around Victron.
+You'll find all three out in the wild.
+Converters like Taylored fit a Clayton in their smaller Offtrail, offer the Zeliox as an upgrade, and build their big Offtrax around Victron.
 Even one workshop picks by the job, which tells you something.

 The real divide: one box, or a system